sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 - Deploy DevOps teams
 - DevOps team expected to take on all functional responsibilities
-- Use of Champions to augment team's skillsets and expertise
+- Use of Champions to augment team's skill sets and expertise
 - Use of specialized tools (e.g., security) to reduce burden to teams

 ### 3.4.
 Functional organization structures hinder capacity planning